 Medina: The Prophet’s (ﷺ) holy city and final resting place.
-With it comes immeasurable peace and tranquility, a sacred place of historic, Islamic beauty.
+With it comes immeasurable peace and tranquillity, a sacred place of historic, Islamic beauty.
 The Prophet’s Mosque, Al-Masjid an-Nabawi, is said to be one of the largest mosques in the world yet during prayer times, the entire mosque is packed full of people.

-We pretty much spent our time doing exactly what we did in Makkah, and the only thing we really wanted to do which was complete our five daily prayers in the Mosque.
+We pretty much spent our time doing exactly what we did in Makkah and the only thing we really wanted to do which was complete our five daily prayers in the Mosque.
 Whereas Makkah is well known for being sacred, Medina is beautiful in its historical value.
 Hearing the call to prayer every couple of hours didn’t just reach our hearts, it reached our souls.
 What’s even more spectacular is seeing such a large number of people come together at the sound of a prayer, in absolute silence, entirely absorbed in worship.

 Al-Masjid an-Nabawi at Fajr

 The most humbling aspect of entering Medina is knowing that our beloved Prophet ﷺ is buried there.
-Sadly, due to the large number of people and short time slots, we were unable to visit the tomb.
-The organisation of visiting hours for the tomb was terrible, I have to admit; when the doors opened, people ran towards the Prophet’s ﷺ tomb like their lives depended on it.
+Sadly, due to a large number of people and short time slots, we were unable to visit the tomb.
+The organisation of visiting hours for the tomb was terrible, I have to admit; when the doors opened, people ran towards the Prophet’s ﷺ tomb-like their lives depended on it.
 Islam clearly teaches us not to idolise or worship anyone other than God; The Prophet also warned us not to run in an act of desperation, the same way one should never cause harm to a fellow Muslim (i.e by pushing, shoving, crushing) whilst reaching his tomb.
 It’s a shame that many of those who visited the tomb on the day I went completely discarded these teachings they supposedly hold so dear.
 My father’s toenail was ripped by men crushing each other to catch a glimpse of the tomb.
 My foot was run over by a wheelchair.
 It was absolute chaos, and I urge the Saudi’s to organise their crowd control because it is unsafe.

 Nevertheless, the Mosque and the tomb are truly breathtaking in their intricate beauty.
 Islamic teachings believe there to be an empty grave along with the Prophet’s ﷺ tomb, said to belong to our Prophet Isa (Jesus, peace be upon him) when he returns to the world for forty years.
 Knowing that the tomb was the closest I could ever get to the Prophet ﷺ not only brought me closer to Islam, it also filled me with pride in being part of such a peaceful, beautiful religion.
-In Medina, there’s countless opportunities to learn more about our beloved Prophet and his teachings/what he lived for.
+In Medina, there are countless opportunities to learn more about our beloved Prophet and his teachings/what he lived for.
 For example, he spoke of equality within mankind, regardless of their religion or belief.
 He spoke of gender equality.
 He fought for his life, for his religion and for his people, to convey the message of Allah.
 (SWT)

 Alhamdulillah, it makes sense for the city to be as beautiful as the religion itself.

 Whilst in Medina, we also explored historical sites such as Mount Uhud, Masjid Al-Qiblatain and Jannat Al-Baqi.
 Each site holds stories of the Prophet’s ﷺ heroic struggles to convey the message of Islam along with other historical tales.
 To be on the same land, in the same place as our beloved Prophet is a truly enlightening spiritual experience.
-I can only hope and pray that all my Muslim followers and friends experience what I have, because it is like no other.
+I can only hope and pray that all my Muslim followers and friends experience what I have because it is like no other.

 View from the top of Mount Uhud